HYDRODETOURS 2021 into 2020

 Hydrodetours will also be offered as guided walks by using online maps – for individual walkers to experience the Hydrodetour both virtually or by following the map at their leisure.

 A calendar of scheduled walks/events and public walk workshops can be found on our events page.
-This walk calendar will be updated following the lifting of current Covid lockdown (after February 20).
+This walk calendar will be updated following current Covid regulations or measures.